 What first drew you to interventional radiology?

 I joined as a radiology trainee at the National University of Malaysia in 1991.
 This was an unexpected opportunity: a nurse happened to drop the application for radiology training on to my desk during the peak of the outpatient rush.
-The chances of enrolling into radiology training 29 years ago were as slim as winning the lottery.
+The chances of enrolling in radiology training 29 years ago were as slim as winning the lottery.
 I was mesmerised by my radiology counterparts, who were able to biopsy the liver percutaneously in a trauma case, in one instance saving a patient with a massive post-biopsy bleed—this was done by my senior using the frightening Vim-Silverman needle.
 I then obtained a place on a postgraduate training course to eventually become a specialist; the places were full, but the phrase “I want to do interventional radiology” during my interview secured me the training post.
 Back then, I was not yet aware of how wide-reaching and interesting the field of IR was.

 Have you had important mentors throughout your career?
 What have they taught you?

 My training in IR started in the Hammersmith Hospital, The Royal Postgraduate School University of London, UK, under the guidance of Ann Hemingway and James Jackson, from 1997 to 1998.
 During my fellowship training, I was also seconded to the Guy’s Hospital, London, UK, where I worked under Andreas Adam.
 Ann Hemingway created the fellowship opportunity for me despite working around a very busy schedule.
-James Jackson taught me complex, state-of-art techniques in embolization.
+James Jackson taught me a complex, state-of-art techniques in embolization.
 Andreas Adam completed my training in the various non-vascular interventions.
 In addition, Richard Edwards and John Moss were very important mentors to me, because they exposed me so much to various endovascular revascularisation techniques in the Gartnavel General Hospital, Glasgow, Scotland.
 I have obtained strong technical skills from all of these mentors.
 These hands-on training opportunities shaped me to become an all-rounder within IR by the time I returned to Malaysia to start the IR services in my home country.
 To those who have shaped me to be who I am today, I sincerely thank and appreciate you from the bottom of my heart.

 As the convener of APCIO, why did you feel the need for a meeting in the Asia-Pacific region?

-Modern oncology is among the fastest growing fields in medicine.
+Modern oncology is among the fastest-growing fields in medicine.
 Interventional Oncology (IO) being the fourth pillar of cancer care, it is one of the most rapidly evolving sub-specialties.
-The practice of IO in the Asia-Pacific region is extremely variable; we have to take into consideration the varying standards of care, technologies and availability of services, as well as the diverse geographies, ethnicities, socio-economic backgrounds and skills in each and every country.
+The practice of IO in the Asia-Pacific region is extremely variable; we have to take into consideration the varying standards of care, technologies, and availability of services, as well as the diverse geographies, ethnicities, socio-economic backgrounds and skills in each and every country.

 With the theme “Interventional Therapy in Modern Oncology: Technological Integration Beyond Boundaries”, APCIO 2019 is multidisciplinary and multinational.
 The meeting aims to establish a regular platform from which to discuss ways of continually improving medical expertise, while also ensuring the delivery of best ethical practices in oncological patient care.
-APCIO 2019 enrols almost every country in the Asia-Pacific region, with the primary aim of developing even greater interest in the next generation of interventional radiologists.
+APCIO 2019 enrols almost every country in the Asia-Pacific region, with the primary aim of developing an even greater interest in the next generation of interventional radiologists.

 APCIO 2019 also wishes to strengthen intersocietal collaborations, with associations such as the Society of Interventional Radiology (SIR), the Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR), the Cardiovascular and Interventional Radiology Society of Europe (CIRSE), the Society of Interventional Oncology (SIO), the Asia Pacific Primary Liver Cancer Expert group (APPLE), the Asian Pacific Association for the Study of the Liver (APASL), the local oncology society and many more.